 At the same time, what I encourage actors to do is, to try and find that character in them.
 That’s not a very easy process.
 I have done that with a few of my actors, and I feel they have managed to do that.
 That’s because of the unbelievable trust that the actor shares with me.
 What I generally do is, I do a lot of workshops before the film starts.
 Acting workshops are not about teaching them acting.
 It’s for them to get to know me and for me to get to know them.
 It’s to create that trust and that bond.

 In Kelkkunnundo, the little girl is actually blind from birth.
 I spent around two-three months with her.
 She was studying at a blind school near my house.
 I visited her every day.
 I used to try to get to know her world.
 That’s how the script evolved because the film was about globalization seen through the eyes of a blind child.
-For me, it was very important to cast a girl who was actually blind so that I can understand her, what she sees, how she touches, what she feels.
+For me, it was very important to cast a girl who was actually blind so that I could understand her, what she saw, how she touched, what she felt.
 That was very important for me.

 During our first meeting, she said, ‘I want to tell you a story.’
 I said, ‘I’m all yours.
 Let’s hear it.’
 She started talking about this cat and this fly.
 I just took out my phone and started recording her voice, which became the opening of my film.
 I thought about doing an animation with that, so we did an animation with her voiceover, which was recorded later in the studio.
 It’s magic.
 Such things will evolve when you are going about things organically with the actors, spending time with them.